AMAN-JEET-SINGH/CSES-Sol/README.md

 # CSES-Sol
-This repo is just the solutions of the CSES sheet which is build for the Beginning CP foundation
+This repo is just the solutions of the CSES sheet which is build for the Beginning CP foundation.